 - Shipping charges

-Customs duties and import VAT are usually collected directly by the postal clerk upon delivery of the parcel.
-A customs notification is then sent to the consignee if any uncertainties arise during customs clearance, e.g. missing bill or incorrectly stated values.
-The recipient must provide any requested proof of the order.
+Unless the shipment is exempt from import VAT due to the use of the IOSS (Import One Stop Shop), customs duties and import VAT are usually collected directly at the time of parcel delivery.
+Before delivery, the recipient will be notified if any details, information or documents for the submission of the customs declaration by the Postal Service/delivery service are missing (e.g. missing invoice or incorrectly stated values), or if any ambiguities should arise during customs clearance.
+The recipient must provide any requested evidence of the order.
 A printout of the contract (order), possibly the correspondence by email with the online shop and evidence (e.g. bank statement) of an already paid product should be kept ready for such a case.
-Due to customs clearance, the delivery time agreed with the online shop may be delayed.
+Due to customs handling, the delivery time agreed with the online shop may be exceeded.

-What should I pay attention to when returning goods?
+What to pay attention to when returning goods?

 However, if the goods ordered are defective or do not conform to the order, an application for a refund may be submitted to the customs offices pursuant to Article 118 of the UCC.
 With the customs documents and the goods, you go to the locally competent customs office (the customs office responsible for the place where the exporter is resident) and have the goods inspected.
 In addition, a confirmation from the service provider (mail order company) is necessary that the goods did not conform to the order.
 A customs document for the export is issued, and the goods can then be returned.
 This leaves one year for application to the competent customs office for a refund of the import duty.
 If it should be immediately apparent during the delivery of the parcel that the product is damaged or the packaging of the postal item is not in order, refuse acceptance in any case!